bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Adam Ficsor: 01:18:13

-Do you think a simple peer-to-peer network that's using CacheCache could work or is just a flawed idea from the beginning, like bit message, right?
+Do you think a simple peer-to-peer network that's using Hashcash could work or is just a flawed idea from the beginning, like bit message, right?

 Tim Ruffing: 01:18:26